 In The Boy and the Giant Feather I tell of being given a feather by a Native American tribal elder that was as long as I, a ten year old boy, was tall.
 From that I have been questioned by readers if I have seen or come into contact with a bird of such large size that it would require a feather as big as the one I mention.
 I then go on to say I cannot answer with all certainty.
 Part of that uncertainty stems to this day from how, as a grown man at the cave, on the third day I faded into a deep meditative state but just as I did I recall seeing a bird on the promontory of an extremely large size.
 The following may add some insight to that uncertainty:

-One day, long before the incident at Supai, as a very young boy, I wandered off into the desert unescorted.
+Long before the incident at Supai, as a very young boy, but somewhat older than the experience described above, I wandered off into the desert unescorted.
 When my uncle found me missing he went searching for me.
 Years later he told me the distance I traveled that day, from the point I started to the location he found me, was way to far for me to have covered given the time, especially considering the level of my own abilities, the terrain, heat of the day, etc. He told me he had tracked me some distance quite clearly, then my tracks suddenly just ended as though I had disappeared into thin air.
 Knowing I didn't have a large supply of water or any at all he continued to look in areas he thought I might seek out and just happened across me --- many, many miles from where he had last seen my tracks.
 How I got there he couldn't say with any amount of certainty.
 However, he told me, and he kept it a secret from his wife even to the point of burning my shirt, that my shirt below both shoulders as well as part way down the back and along my sleeves were punctured in spots and appeared to have what he called grip marks on them.
 So too, my skin had red abrasions almost like minor scratches as though my arms had been clutched by something.
 He told me he was sure I had been carried off and if he hadn't happened across me I may had been carried off even further, maybe even never to be found.

 In that my uncle was not able to get me to tell him verbally --- OR I was unable or unwilling to put into words my experience of what happened that day --- my uncle suggested I sit down and draw whatever pictures came to mind that related to the event.
 All of those drawings are long gone as are any finite memories of same, except for one.
 I remember it clearly as if only yesterday because of the striking comparison my uncle made between one of my drawings and an ink and watercolor drawing by Leonardo Da Vinci.
 They were nearly identical, desert landscape and all.
 The major exception was that where Leonardo's drawing depicted a lake with a shape similar to a bird, my drawing, although having a similar shape, was instead, a SHADOW of a giant bird.